cbmr-data/cbmr-data.github.io/esrum/source/tips/tmux.rst

 once your jobs are running or simply if you need to leave for the day.

 To disconnect from the current session, use the keyboard shortcut ``CTRL+b d``.
-This returns you to your regular terminal and you can safely disconnect from the server:
+This returns you to your regular terminal, and you can safely disconnect from the server:

 ..
    TODO: Screenshot

-Once you wish to resume your work, you can use the ``tmux attach`` (command to re-open your running sessions, optionally specifying the name of the session you wish to open (see also below):
+Once you wish to resume your work, you can use the ``tmux attach`` command to re-open your running sessions, optionally specifying the name of the session you wish to open (see also below):

 .. code::